Institute for Law and Finance: LL.M. Finance Program

 The ILF at Goethe University in Frankfurt am Main offers a one-year postgraduate program leading to a LL.M. in Finance (LL.M.
 Finance) for graduate students with a bachelor's degree in law, business, or economics.
-German is not a requirement for admission since all courses are conducted in English.
-Goethe-University in Frankfurt am Main is one of Germany’s most prominent higher education institutions.
+The courses are conducted in English language.

-About 50 graduates will be admitted for study.
-The program is aimed at students with a prior degree in law or business/economics and who have an interest in combining theoretical knowledge with practical training in law and international finance.
-Previous professional experience is not a requirement, but would be an advantage.
-The emphasis is on international diversity, with over 20 different countries represented among the students.
-The program builds on the role of Frankfurt am Main as a leading banking, central banking and financial center of the European Union.
+About 50 graduates are admitted annually for study.
+The program is aimed at students with a prior degree in law, business, or economics and who have an interest in combining theoretical knowledge with practical training in law and international finance.

-The curriculum is interdisciplinary covering all aspects of international financial law with emphasis on the EU and the US, along with parallel developments in the field of international finance.
-The students can choose from a list consisting of more than 35 courses such as Law of Corporate Finance, Capital Markets and Securities Law, Risk & Reward: The Business of Financial Intermediation, Financial Markets and Institutions, Law of Project and Acquisition Finance, Law of Investment Banking, Law of Commercial Banking, Nuts & Bolts of M&A, Principles of International and Business Taxation, Effective Negotiations, Insurance and Risk Management, Fundamentals of Finance, Accounting and International Accounting.
+The curriculum is interdisciplinary covering all aspects of international financial law with emphasis on the EU and the United States.

-Since 2008, together with the Universities of Deusto, Tilburg, and Strasbourg, the ILF also offers the Erasmus Mundus „Master in Transnational Trade Law and Finance“, a Master’s program which has received the approval of the European Union.
+Since 2008, together with the Universities of Deusto, Tilburg, and Strasbourg, the ILF also offers the Erasmus Mundus „Master in Transnational Trade Law and Finance“, a Master's program which has received the approval of the European Union.

 ILF students are fully enrolled members of Goethe University Frankfurt am Main, which confers the LL.M.
 Finance and LL.M.
 International Finance degrees.

 Internships

 The LL.M.
 Finance program incorporates a special four to six weeks' internship with public and private institutions which support the ILF.
-These institutions typically include leading international law firms, banks, international accounting firms, the European Central Bank, Deutsche Bundesbank, BaFin and others.
-The ILF internship program offers a valuable opportunity to acquire relevant working experience and to create a network of professional contacts.
+These institutions typically include leading international law firms, banks, international accounting firms, the European Central Bank, and Deutsche Bundesbank.